mgijax/mammalian-phenotype-ontology/README.md

  * https://build.berkeleybop.org/job/build-mp-edit/

-The obo release at JAX is handled from here
+The obo release at JAX is handled from here.

 ## Project Page